vNinjaDFW/vNinjaDFW.github.io/_pages/about.md

 image: me_suit.jpg
 permalink: /about/
 ---
 Hello!
-I’m Ryan Patel, a results-driven Cloud Architect with over 25 years of experience in designing and implementing large-scale data centers.
+I’m Ryan Patel, a results-driven Master Principal Cloud Architect with over 25 years of experience in designing and implementing large-scale data centers.
 My expertise lies in hybrid-cloud solutions and software-defined architectures, where I focus on delivering innovative, scalable, and efficient infrastructures tailored to meet the evolving needs of modern businesses.

 I am honored to be recognized as both a VMware vExpert and vExpert PRO, reflecting my commitment to sharing knowledge and expertise within the VMware community.
 Additionally, I proudly serve as a VMUG (VMware User Group) Leader for the Dallas/Fort Worth region, where I actively engage with industry professionals, lead discussions, and foster collaboration around VMware technologies.